marcopennekamp/lore/specification/expressions.md

 f.fixed[T1, T2, ...]
 ```

 The expression evaluates to a **function value** which may be subsequently invoked or passed around.
-See the section about fixed functions in the [multi-functions](multi-functions.md) document for a more in-depth explanation.
+See the section about fixed functions in [multi-functions](multi-functions.md) for a more in-depth explanation.

 ### Intrinsic Function Calls

-Many functions in the Lore standard library, especially the most fundamental ones, defer their implementation to **intrinsic function calls**.
-Intrinsics are functions built into the Lore VM.
+Many functions in the Lore standard library, especially the most fundamental ones, defer their implementation to **intrinsics**, which are functions built into the Lore VM.

-The **syntax** of an intrinsic function call is as follows:
+The syntax of an intrinsic function call is as follows:

 ```
 intrinsic[ResultType]('f', a1, a2, ...)
 ```

-The first argument is the name of the intrinsic.
+The first argument is the name of the intrinsic, which must be a string constant.
 These are statically defined by the VM and cannot be added or removed by a Lore user.
 The compiler checks the existence and the arity of the intrinsic, but trusts the programmer about the argument types.

 Unless you're absolutely sure what you're doing, avoid using intrinsics.
+There will usually be a multi-function available from Pyramid that offers the intrinsic's functionality.